Volvo S90 Saloon (2016 - ) review

 As yet, it’s impossible to be sure just how reliable the S90 will be.
 However, it shares much of its platform and technology with the XC90, and although there’s only limited information about that (also very new) car, what little feedback there is has been generally very positive.
 As a company, Volvo sits just below average in Warranty Direct’s Reliability Index, but that score reflects the performance of much older models, and we feel sure that more modern models like the V90 will perform much better.

 In some ways, the S90 is like no other previous Volvo saloon, but when it comes to safety, this is a Volvo through and through, with class- (if not industry-) leading safety features.
 Naturally, every model comes with ISOFIX child-seat mounts on the outer rear seats, airbags all over the place (including full-length curtain airbags and one to protect the driver’s knees) and umpteen electronic aids, but there’s plenty more on top.
 This includes the City Safety system (with fully autonomous braking), Driver Alert Control, Adaptive Cruise Control and Pilot Assist, a semi-autonomous driving system that takes care of the steering, accelerator and brakes at up to 80 mph on the motorway.
 And, should the car leave the road, the safety systems automatically tighten the front seatbelts, while front seat frames have a collapsible section that helps to prevent spinal injuries.
-All that’s missing is a crash-test rating from Euro NCAP, but we would expect the V90 to be every bit as effective as the XC90, which scored the full five stars when it was tested.
+For a while, all that was missing was a crash-test rating from Euro NCAP, but when the S90 was tested in early 2017, not only did it score the full five stars, it earned one of the highest ever scores from the organisation.

 There are two – very well equipped – trim levels, and even the ‘basic’ Momentum comes with the touch-screen infotainment system (which includes voice control, sat-nav and a feature that allows the car to book itself in for a service), as well as DAB, Bluetooth connectivity, heated front seats, dual-zone climate control and leather-faced upholstery.
-Upgrade to Inscription, and you also get full leather upholstery, electrically operated front seats, keyless entry and walnut inlays in the cabin.
-There are plenty of options on top of that, and many are bundled into packs, such as the Winter pack (including heated windscreen and heated steering wheel) and Xenium, which brings you a panoramic sunroof and the 360-degree around view parking aid.
+Upgrade to Inscription, and you also get full leather upholstery, electrically operated front seats, keyless entry and walnut inlays in the cabin, while R-Design gives the car a sporty look, with almost all of the extra kit being style-related.
+Despite the generous standard kit, there are plenty of options on top, too, and many are bundled into packs, such as the Winter pack (including heated windscreen and heated steering wheel) and Xenium, which brings you a panoramic sunroof and the 360-degree around view parking aid.

 Because you want a big executive saloon that majors on comfort, smoothness and refinement rather than a sporty drive.
 True, this isn’t the most engaging car in the class to drive, but it’s certainly pleasant.
 And, what it loses in sheer involvement, it more than makes up for in everyday usability.